gvwilson/thirdbit/src/fiction/iffy/index.md

 it would take weeks to repair the damage,
 Rothera's harbor was closed until further notice—everything she didn't already know was immediately contradicted by something else.
-Had Australian troops already entered Paddington South?
+Had Australian troops already entered Halley?
-Were people fighting in the streets in Halley?
+Were people fighting in its streets?
 Were machine-made zombies massing in the ruins of Bharati?
 Had Mount Erebus erupted again?